PS5 SSD upgrade: how it install it

 🪛 You’ll need a Phillips-head screwdriver and a PS5 SSD (some options below)

-🥶 Use a heatsink – it’s easier to buy a PS5 SSD with a heatsink included, even if it costs a touch more.
-I’ve seen people try to install a PS5 SSD without a heatsink for a hot minute, but it turns into a very hot minute and will degrade your SSD over time without proper heat dissipation
+🥶 Use a heatsink – buying a PS5 SSD with a heatsink included is easier, even if it costs a touch more.
+I’ve seen people try to install a PS5 SSD without a heatsink for a hot minute, but it could degrade your SSD over time without proper heat dissipation and isn’t recommended

 📜 Installing a PS5 SSD won’t void your warranty (I get this email question a lot)